cloudant/java-cloudant/README.md

 ### Getting Started

-Now it's time to begin doing real work with Cloudant and Java
+Now it's time to begin doing real work with Cloudant and Java.
+For detail code example for any API please go through the Test suite.

 Initialize your Cloudant connection by constructing a *com.cloudant.client.api.CloudantClient* supplying the *account* to connect to along with *userName or Apikey* and  *password*